- By entering the competition you agree to be bound by these terms and conditions.

 - Participants enter or take part in the competition at their own risk and RESTONIC bears no responsibility for any loss, damage or harm suffered as a result of participation in the competition.

-- The winner will be notified via social network within one month of the competition closing date and will be required to provide their contact details, which will be utilised in accordance with the prevailing laws of the Republic of South Africa.
+- The winner will be notified via social media within one month of the competition closing date and will be required to provide their contact details, which will be utilised in accordance with the prevailing laws of the Republic of South Africa.

 - RESTONIC will endeavour to contact the winner on social media and/or the contact numbers provided.
 If, however, they cannot be reached after 3 attempts have been made during business hours within a period of 48 hours for any reason whatsoever, the prize will be forfeited and another winner will be randomly selected in accordance with the competition rules.